fengyuan66/Flexible_PCB_BusinessCard/JOURNAL.md

 Another thing is that I'll have to redo my BOM because Im in China now and things here I can get for a lot cheaper

+Okay cool beans done!

+<h3>TIME: 4 hours (functionally around 1.5, most of the time is waiting for vpn)</h3>